fahaihi/LRCB/README.md

 We also provide test code for these algorithms, found at https://github.com/fahaihi/LRCB/tree/master/script.
 We recommend users run these script files using absolute paths to avoid environmental errors.
 A summary description of the testing of compression algorithms can be found in our supplementary materials (https://github.com/fahaihi/LRCB/tree/master/Supplementary.pdf).

 ## Experimental Configuration
-Our experiment was conducted on the SUGON-7000A supercomputer system at the Nanning Branch of the National Supercomputing Center, using a queue of CPU/GPU heterogeneous computing nodes.
+Our experiment was conducted on the SUGON-7000A supercomputer system at the Nanning Branch of the National Supercomputing Center (https://hpc.gxu.edu.cn), using a queue of CPU/GPU heterogeneous computing nodes.
 The compute nodes used in the experiment were configured as follows:

   2\*Intel Xeon Gold 6230 CPU (2.1Ghz, total 40 cores),

   2\*NVIDIA Tesla-T4 GPU (16GB CUDA memory, 2560 CUDA cores),

-  512GB DDR4 memory, and
+  192GB DDR4 memory, and

   8\*900GB external storage.